dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 </html>
 ```

 When I start this up the javaScript code in the thread.html file ends up causing the code in the main page to slow down also.
 If the iframe had its own event loop this would not be the case.
-So then the use of an iframe is not a replacement for web workers, or opening the separate html file in a whole other tab.
+So then the use of an iframe is not a replacement for web workers, or opening the separate html file in a whole other tab or window all together.
+That is that if I where to open the thread.html file op in its own window that will run independently from any additional windows, and have its own event loop it would seem.

+So no using an iframe is not an alternative to using web workers, if for some reason you want more than one event loop that is the way that it is done in a web browser.

 ## 4 - Conclusion